 More than 600 E3 ubiquitin ligases are encoded in the human genome.
 However, only a few E3 ligases (VHL, CRBN, etc.) are currently used for PROTAC design.
 How to expand E3 ubiquitin ligases that can be used for PROTAC technology is also one of the challenges PROTAC faces.

 Another approach, based on key characteristics of ligases, such as tissue and cell specificity, tumor enrichment, and tumor necessity, could provide development opportunities for domain-specific protein degradation therapies.
-Interestingly, some ligases exhibit "reverse specificity" (low expression in specific tissues or cell types), which may also present opportunities for protein degraders.
+Previous studies have identified a number of E3 ligases expressed in specific tissues, such as the E3 ligases named RNF182 and TRIM9 that are specifically expressed in the central nervous system (CNS), and they may have important implications for targeting neuronal diseases.
+CNS specific targeted degradation can avoid systemic off-target and toxic side effects.

-3. Expanding the scope of clinical treatment beyond oncology
+3. Expand the scope of clinical treatment beyond oncology Treating Diseases Beyond Oncology

 So far, research on protein degraders has mainly focused on the oncology field, but since protein degraders may degrade any chosen target, their application can be broader.
 In fact, in recent years, protein degraders have gradually been used in fields other than oncology, such as neurodegenerative diseases.
 And there is a breakthrough in inflammation/immunology field.